 Once your son/daughter has applied to university there are a number of processes that take place.
-If they achieve the results they needed for their first choice course then they will automatically go to that university / college.
-However, things get a little more complicated when they don't quite achieve high enough grades for their firm choice or achieve much better results than anticipated.
+If they achieve the results they need for their first choice course they will automatically go to that university / college.
+However, things get a little more complicated when a student doesn't quite achieve high enough grades for their first choice OR they achieve much better results than predicted.

 Clearing is the UCAS service that allows students to find suitable courses if they:

 - failed to secure any offers during the application stage

 - didn't get the grades for their firm or insurance offers.

 For students who apply late to University, they still have to register and fill out an application form as normal.
 Students who have already applied but who have not secured a place at university do not - their application will automatically enter the clearing process.

 UCAS will send information to students about the clearing process.
 The aim is for students to find suitable vacancies at institutions that interest them by contacting them directly.
 This is usually done either on A level results day or in the first few days following receipt of results.

 It is important that students do their research and seek advice before application, rather than panicking and potentially choosing the wrong course / institution for them.